idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/systems/boundaryconditions.md

 # Boundary Condition System

-System for computing residual contributions from boundary terms of a [!ac](PDE).
+System for computing residual contributions from boundary conditions of a [!ac](PDE).

 !---